 Under NASDAQ rules, independent directors must comprise a majority of a listed company's board of directors within a specified period of the completion of its initial public offering.
 In addition, NASDAQ rules require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and governance committees be independent.
 Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act.
-Under NASDAQ rules, a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director
+Under NASDAQ rules, a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

-To be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company may not, other than in his capacity as a member of the audit committee, the board of directors or any other board committee: (1) accept, directly or indirectly, any consulting, advisory, or other compensatory fee from the listed company or any of its subsidiaries; or (2) be an affiliated person of the listed company or any of its subsidiaries.
+To be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the board of directors or any other board committee: (1) accept, directly or indirectly, any consulting, advisory, or other compensatory fee from the listed company or any of its subsidiaries; or (2) be an affiliated person of the listed company or any of its subsidiaries.

-Our Board has undertaken a review of its composition, the composition of its committees and the independence of directors and considered whether any director has a material relationship with us that could compromise his ability to exercise independent judgment in carrying out his responsibilities.
-Based upon information requested from and provided by each director concerning his background, employment and affiliations, including family relationships, our Board has determined that none of Mohammad Azab, Steven Gannon, Frank Holler, Gary Patou, Michael Tarnow or Richard Scheller, being six of our eight current directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under NASDAQ rules and Canadian securities laws.
-Our Board also determined that Frank Holler (chair), Steven Gannon and Michael Tarnow, who comprise our Audit Committee, Mohammad Azab (chair), Gary Patou and Michael Tarnow who comprise our Compensation Committee, and Gary Patou (chair), Mohammad Azab and

-Michael Tarnow who comprise our Nominating and Corporate Governance Committee, satisfy the independence standards for those committees established by applicable SEC and NASDAQ rules and Canadian securities laws.
+Our Board has undertaken a review of its composition, the composition of its committees and the independence of directors and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board has determined that none of Mohammad Azab, Steven Gannon, Frank Holler, Gary Patou, Michael Tarnow, Richard Scheller or Dawn Svoronos, being seven of our nine current directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under NASDAQ rules and Canadian securities laws.
+Our Board also determined that Frank Holler (chair), Steven Gannon and Michael Tarnow, who comprise our Audit Committee, Mohammad Azab (chair), Gary Patou and Richard Scheller who comprise our Compensation Committee, and Gary Patou (chair), Michael Tarnow and Dawn Svoronos who comprise our Nominating and Corporate Governance Committee, satisfy the independence standards for those committees established by applicable SEC and NASDAQ rules and Canadian securities laws.

-In making this determination, our Board considered the relationships that each non-employee director has with us and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our shares by each non-employee director.
+In making this determination, our Board considered the relationships that each non-employee director has with us and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our Common Shares by each non-employee director.